4 min read

 Ideas for exercising with a brain injury.

 Every injury is different, and the above suggestions will not work for everyone.
-Headway UK can help, with more suggestions on their website to help inspire you get get a little more active.
+Headway UK can help, with more suggestions on their website to help inspire you to become a little more active.
 It doesn’t have to be much, and we can’t expect to do everything at once.
 Take it easy and remember that just a few minutes strolling around the block can lead to bigger and better things.

 Good luck!